 Appointees who work in the five boroughs of New York City or in Nassau, Suffolk, Rockland, or Westchester Counties will receive an additional $3,026 annual downstate adjustment.
 Appointees who work in Dutchess, Orange, or Putnam Counties will receive an additional $1,513 annual mid-Hudson adjustment.

 On or before the date of filing your application, you must have:

 - Your degree must have been awarded by a regionally accredited college or university or one recognized by the NYS Education Department as following acceptable educational practices.
 If your degree was awarded by an educational institution outside the United States and its territories, you must submit a copy of your independent verification of equivalency with your NYS-APP.
 You can write to the Examination Information Desk of the Department of Civil Service for a list of acceptable companies who provide this service.
+This information can also be found on the Internet at http://www.cs.ny.gov/jobseeker/degrees.cfm.
 You must pay the required evaluation fee.
 If you are applying on the Internet, you must mail the verification of equivalency to the NYS Department of Civil Service, Albany, New York 12239.
-Attention: S2DAG.
+Attention: S2SEP.

 - You must include total hours of Internship experience on your application.

 - You must include your current Commission on Rehabilitation Counselor Certification (CRCC) registration number on your application.